griffithlab/civic-panel/docs/Sequence samples.rst

 Sequence Samples
 ==================

 This section describes the massively parallel sequencing pipeline.
-We first detail methods for samples procurement and nucleic acid extraction.
+We first detail methods for sample procurement and nucleic acid extraction.
 Subsequently we provide an overview of library preparation, target enrichment, and next-generation sequencing (NGS).
 We also touch on new methods for NGS, which includes describing PacBio and NanoPore Sequencing.
-This high-level overview gives brief insight into how we employ custom capture reagents on tumor samples to enriched capture for variants of interest.
+This high-level overview gives brief insight into how we employ custom capture reagents on tumor samples to enrich for variants of interest.
+Note, there are many variations of the following sequencing pipeline that may be appropriate for the individual researcher or clinical use case.
+This section is meant to provide a general overview of a typical pipeline.

 ------------------
 Sample procurement